pydata/xarray/doc/pandas.rst

 Tidy data is great, but it sometimes you want to preserve dimensions instead of automatically stacking them into a ``MultiIndex``.

-:py:meth:`DataArray.to_pandas()` is a shortcut that lets you convert a DataArray directly into a pandas object with the same dimensionality (i.e., a 1D array is converted to a :py:class:`~pandas.Series` and 2D to :py:class:`~pandas.DataFrame`):
+:py:meth:`DataArray.to_pandas()` is a shortcut that lets you convert a DataArray directly into a pandas object with the same dimensionality, if available in pandas (i.e., a 1D array is converted to a :py:class:`~pandas.Series` and 2D to :py:class:`~pandas.DataFrame`):

 .. ipython:: python